1. Introduction

 https://aggregator.example/registration -

-Transformation catalog:
+Deployment catalog:

-https://aggregator.example/transformations -
+https://aggregator.example/deployments -

 Instance description:

-https://aggregator.example/abc123/ -
+https://aggregator.example/agg1/ -

-Instance Transformation catalog:
+Instance Deployment catalog:

-https://aggregator.example/abc123/config/transformations -
+https://aggregator.example/agg1/deployments -

 Service collection: